chrisgrobauskas/chrisgrobauskas.github.io/index.markdown

 layout: home
 ---
-> "I don’t have a photograph, but you can have my footprints.
-They’re upstairs in my socks." ~ Groucho Marx
+> "If you think technology can solve your security problems, then you don't understand the problems and you don't understand the technology." ~ Bruce Schneier